kaliayev/dice/README.md

 ## Start the Server

-Real easy: clone and `lein run` (default port is 3000) If you want your friends to join in, something like ngrok will work, or host build an uberjar, and a docker image and host it somewhere if you're fancy.
+Real easy: clone and `lein run` (default port is 3000) If you want your friends to join in, something like ngrok will work.
+Or if you want to be fancy about it build an uberjar, and a docker image and host it somewhere.

 ## Start a game
-Examples bash functions for some game config/playing exist in the resources folder, but here you go:
+Example bash functions for some game config/playing exist in the `/resources` directory, but here you go:

 ### Request
 ``` bash